We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They’re made from etafilcon A, a comfortable hydrogel lens material that’s designed to allow maximum levels of oxygen to reach your cornea.

 Online reviews from some people with dry eye say that these lenses are very comfortable, even on long days.
+The hydration, oxygenation, and lens design support sharp vision in bright and dim light, across multiple distances.

 These monthly disposable soft contacts can be worn for up to 6 nights in a row, making them a logical choice for people on the go.